jpype-project/jpype/doc/userguide.rst

 Hawkins was shut down in 1984 and Java was created in 1995).
 You have the test subject strapped in and you just need to start the experiment.
 So you pull up Jupyter notebook your boss gave you and run through the cells.
-You need to added some heart wave monitor to the list of graphed results.
+You need to add some heart wave monitor to the list of graphed results.

 The relevant section of the API for the Experiment appears to be